Morningside, Minnesota

-Morningside is a distinct geographical and architectural neighborhood in Edina, Minnesota.
+Morningside is a distinct geographical and architectural neighborhood in Edina, Minnesota, United States.
 Morningside is an old streetcar suburb adjacent to Minneapolis' Linden Hills neighborhood.

-Morningside, which is located along the old Como-Harriet Streetcar Line, grew faster than Edina, which is mostly rural.
+Morningside, which is located along the old Como-Harriet Streetcar Line, grew faster than Edina, which was mostly rural.
 Morningside residents voted in 1920 to secede from Edina and form their own village in order to provide amenities more suited to a professional streetcar suburb.

-Morningside's residential landscape reflects several important broad themes in the pattern of suburban development in the Twin Cities area: the relatively high population density per square mile within the platted subdivisions, the architectural similarity of the houses, and reliance on mass-transit.
+Morningside's residential landscape reflects several important broad themes in the pattern of suburban development in the Twin Cities area: the relatively high population density per square mile within the platted subdivisions, the architectural similarity of the houses, and reliance on mass transit.
 Morningside developers built several hundred new single–family homes, including many bungalows, on standard-sized suburban lots along straight-line streets between about 1905 and 1936, replacing land previously occupied by farm fields and orchards.

 The children of Jonathan Grimes, who inherited the Grimes farm and apple orchard in the village's northeast corner, platted the Morningside neighborhood for residential development in 1905.
 Grimes Avenue cuts through the neighborhood in a north-south direction.
 The Jonathan Taylor Grimes House on West 44th Street was added to the National Register of Historic Places in 1976.

 George Weber was a well-known figure in the village early on.
-In 1929, the mayor of Morningside asked the school janitor, 55-year-old George Weber, to be the village marshal.
+In 1929, the mayor of Morningside asked Weber, the school janitor, to be the village marshal.
 He initially turned down the job, but the council voted him in anyway.
 Weber remained in charge of Morningside for the next 27 years.
-With the retirement of Weber in 1956, the Edina Village Police began providing police protection to the Village of Morningside.
+With the retirement of Weber in 1956, the Village Police began providing police protection to Morningside.
 It wasn't until 1960 that the first black family moved into the Morningside neighborhood, where they were met with an anti-immigrant campaign.
-The family was supported by a fairness petition signed by 251 Morningside residents, demonstrating that the majority of the community was not prejudiced.
+The family was supported by a fairness petition signed by 251 Morningside residents, representing a majority of the community.